Cook (Anartia fatima) Spanish name: Cocinera

-One of the more common butterflies in Costa Rica, the cook is active throughout the day in the shade or the sun, crossing between second-growth flowers.
+The cook is active throughout the day in the shade or the sun, crossing between second-growth flowers.
 Females wait for direct sunshine to lay their eggs, so they may be more active in the middle of the day or later if it is still sunny.
 Males are very territorial, and are out and about beginning in the morning, chasing other males and females—and sometimes humans, birds, or other organisms.

 The cook is not poisonous, so many animals find it an acceptable meal.
 This butterfly avoids birds, lizards, frogs, spiders, mantises, and other insect predators.
 If they evade all of these, they live for about 2 weeks as adults.

 Adults drink the nectar from plants in secondary growth areas.
 Caterpillars feed on multiple host plants, including Blechum, Justicia, and Ruellia.